-An African safari is a #1 bucket list adventure.
-Images of Meryl Streep in Out of Africa come to mind, but what is an African safari like?
-We hope these photos and excerpts from our journal will help you understand what to expect on a safari in Southern Africa, and inspire you to book your own trip of a lifetime!
+An African safari is a #1 bucket list adventure, with images of Meryl Streep in Out of Africa coming to mind.
+But what is an African safari really like?
+We’ve been on two safaris and count them as our favorite trips.
+And though, by its nature, every safari will be unique, we hope by sharing our photos and excerpts from our journal you will get a sense of the wonder of Africa, and understand what to expect on your safari in Southern Africa.
+Enjoy our photos and stories and, if you can, book your trip of a lifetime!

 This was the first entry in my journal for our safari in Southern Africa.
 With many choices and a wide range in prices, it is important you choose a reliable safari company to help you plan your trip.
 There are many excellent small group tours to choose from, ranging from budget tours to the ultimate luxury safari.
 We didn’t want to be constrained to a group’s schedule so we opted to plan our own trip.
 We worked with Rhino Africa to plan a three week itinerary in Zambia, Botswana, and South Africa.
 Whether you decide to join a group or travel solo, take your time – this is the trip of a lifetime!